codebeaver-ai/codebeaver-ai/README.md

       - Go to the team page
       - Change the team name to "e2e"
       - Click on the "Save" button
-      - Check that the team name is "e2e"
+      - Check that the team name is "e2e" # use words like "Check that" to assert the results of the test
 ```

 Run the E2Etest